xultaeculcis/kelp-wanted-competition/dev-log.md

   * fold=0 -> 0.0 fold=1 -> 0.0, fold=9 -> 0.0
   * mix of best model per split
 * Public LB = **0.7208**

+## 2024-02-12

+* Added Stochastic Weight Averaging
+* Running new experiments for 25-50 epochs with SWA kicking in at 75% of epochs